 This is a much more strategic view of the future of U.S. military in Iraq and Syria.
 The Pentagon has described the mission for the several thousand U.S. troops stationed at the Iraqi base as helping Iraq fight ISIS.

 According to recent reports, there are between 5,000 and 6,000 U.S. troops in Iraq as part of an agreement with the Iraqi government to advise, assist and support Iraqi forces in the fight against ISIS.

-According to one news report, when asked about separate counts for specific duty stations, the for “operations security..it is not available.”
+According to one news report, when asked about separate counts for specific duty stations, for “operations security..it is not available.”

-Thus, trying to piece together the specific numbers private contractors in Iraq is difficult.
+Thus, trying to piece together the specific numbers of private contractors in Iraq is difficult.
 But, this is what the U.S. military is saying:

 In October 2018, there were 12,818 contractors supporting U.S. Government operations in Iraq and Syria.
 In January, 2019, there were 9,754 contractors supporting U.S. Government Operations in Iraq and Syria and “...6220 contractors are directly supporting DoD funded contracts.”

 Breakdown of the distribution of contractors in Iraq and Syria by mission category